mhornstein/Cloudinary-Test/Part3/article.md

 ## Meta description

-Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing and overlays, and even lets you experiment with AI-powered effects.
+Build a simple HTML/CSS/JS app with the Cloudinary JavaScript SDK to load images, apply transformations, and experiment with AI-powered effects.

----

 ## Overview